 1243.4.
-In any proceeding in eminent domain [brought-by-the-State; er-a-county;-er-a-municipal-corporation;-er-metropolitan-water-district; municipal-utility-district;-municipal-water-district;-drainage;-irrigation; levee;-reclamation-er-water-conservation-district;-er-similar-public corporation], the plaintiff may take immediate possession [and-use] of [any-right-of-way-er-lands-to-be-used-for-reserveir-purposes;-required for-a-public-use-whether-the-fee-thereof-er-an-casement-therefor-be sought;] the property sought to be condemned in the manner and subject to the conditions prescribed by law.
+In any proceeding in eminent domain [brought-by-the-State; er-a-county;-er-a-municipal-corporation;-er-metropolitan-water-district; municipal-utility-district;-municipal-water-district;-drainage;-irrigation; levee;-reclamation-or-water-conservation-district;-er-similar-public eerperation], the plaintiff may take immediate possession [and-use] of [any-right-ef-way-er-lands-te-be-used-for-reserveir-purposes;-required for-a-public-use-whether-the-fee-thereof-or-an-easement-therefor-be sought;] the property sought to be condemned in the manner and subject to the conditions prescribed by law.